 Written approval from the specific teaching department is required to be admitted to the Special option.
 It is strongly recommended that applicants secure the written approval prior to submitting the Ryerson Application.
 Application fees are not refundable.
-The approval must be submitted to Undergraduate Admissions after the Ryerson Application has been submitted.
+The approval must be submitted to Undergraduate Admissions through the ServiceHub after the Ryerson Application has been submitted.

 Not all programs accept Special students.
 Before applying, please check which Ryerson programs are accepting applications.